xelalexv/dregsy/README.md

       skip-tls-verify: true

     # 'mappings' is a list of 'from':'to' pairs that define mappings of image
-    # paths in the source registry to paths in the destination; 'from' is
+    # paths in the source registry to paths in the destination:
-    # required, while 'to' can be dropped if the path should remain the same as
+    #  - 'from' is required, while 'to' can be dropped if the path should remain
+    #     the same as 'from'.
-    # 'from'.
-Regular expressions are supported in both fields (read on below
+    #  - Regular expressions are supported in both fields (read on below for
+    #    more details).
-    # for more details).
-Additionally, the tags being synced for a mapping can
+    #  - The tags being synced for a mapping can be limited by providing a 'tags'
-    # be limited by providing a 'tags' list.
-This list may contain semver and
+    #    list.
+This list may contain semver and regular expressions filters
-    # regular expressions filters (see below).
-When omitted, all image tags are
+    #    (see below).
+When omitted, all image tags are synced.
-    # synced.
+    #  - With 'platform', the image to sync from a multi-platform source image
+    #    can be selected (see below).
     mappings:
       - from: test/image
         to: archive/test/image
         tags: ['0.1.0', '0.1.1']
       - from: test/another-image
+        platform: linux/arm64/v8
 ```